thoriumdesign/fhp-al-cms-test/content/entries/placeholder-bacon.md

 If you are in local development-mode (`npm run dev`) you can double-click here to edit this page quickly.

-Below are some Gallery photos that have been added to this Project.
+Below are some Gallery photos that have been added to this Entry.